-What is ratatouille you may ask.
-Well it is more than the Disney Pixar movie!
+What is stovetop ratatouille you may ask.
+Well, let me tell you that it is more than just a Disney Pixar movie!
 The film Ratatouille was actually named after a classic French dish; a dish that was served during the movie.
 This dish originated in Nice, which is located in the province of Provence in France.

-This dish is made with stewed vegetables, typically zucchini, eggplant, onions, peppers and tomatoes.
+Ratatouille is made with stewed vegetables.
+Most often, it includes zucchini, eggplant, onions, peppers and tomatoes.
 It is seasoned with garlic, fennel and herbs like marjoram and basil.

 Ratatouille is a delicious dish, and one that I have made for a long time.
 I actually used to make it for years before the Pixar movie was even released.

 There are a couple of different ways to cook ratatouille.
 You can slice the vegetables and bake a layered version of ratatouille.
-It is very tasty that way and the presentation is incredible!
+Oven Baked Ratatouille is very tasty and the presentation is incredible!

 The other way, which is also the more traditional way to cook ratatouille is to make it more like stewed vegetables.
 That is the way this recipe is prepared and I cook the ratatouille on the stovetop.